RedisGraph/RedisGraph/docs/commands.md

 in the final result set.

-Return can also be used to aggregate data similar to SQL group by.
+Return can also be used to aggregate data, similar to group by in SQL.

 Once an aggregation function is added to the return list, all other "none" aggregated values are considered as group keys, for example: